Dimethyl sulfide

 Dimethyl sulfide (DMS) or methylthiomethane is an organosulfur compound with the formula (CH3)2S.
 It is the simplest thioether and has a characteristic disagreeable odor.
-It is a flammable liquid that boils at 37 °C. It is a component of the smell produced from cooking of certain vegetables (notably maize, cabbage, and beetroot) and seafoods.
-It is also an indication of bacterial contamination in malt production and brewing.
+It is a flammable liquid that boils at 37 °C. It is a component of the odor produced from cooking of certain vegetables (notably maize, cabbage, and beetroot) and seafoods.
+It is also an indication of bacterial contamination in brewing.
 It is a breakdown product of dimethylsulfoniopropionate (DMSP), and is also produced by the bacterial metabolism of methanethiol.

 Occurrence and production

-DMS originates primarily from DMSP, a major secondary metabolite in some marine algae.
+DMS originates primarily from DMSP, (dimethylsulfoniopropionate), a major secondary metabolite in some marine algae.
 DMS is the most abundant biological sulfur compound emitted to the atmosphere.
 Emission occurs over the oceans by phytoplankton.

-DMS is also produced naturally by bacterial transformation of dimethyl sulfoxide (DMSO) waste that is disposed of into sewers, where it can cause environmental odor problems.
+DMS is also produced naturally by bacterial transformation of dimethyl sulfoxide (DMSO).